IWIC, 11th International Workshop on Ice Caves, 2026

-During the summer several trips has been performed in the three caves selected for monitoring, Closani Cave located in the southern Carpathians and two other caves located in the Apuseni Mountains (northwest Romania), Pestera cu Apa din Valea Lesului & Pestera din Poiana Varasoaia (V11).
+Monitoring of subterranean biodiversity in Europe with focus on invertebrates still lack a standardized strategy protocol of sampling.
+Although there is a well established protocol for bats, cave invertebrates that include typical cave dwellers with specific adaptations to subterranean realm (i.e., eyeless, depigmented, slow metabolism and adapted physiology to live in a reduced food resources environment and saving energy for main processes), is still lacking.
+Such species includes several troglobites terrestrial beetles (Coleoptera), spiders and aquatic stygobite crustaceans (i.e., isopods, copepods, amphipods, syncarids, decapods) is still lacking.
+The main aim of Sub-BioMon is to fill this gap and develop a protocol of sampling to evaluate the biodiversity within caves not open to the public (8310), as they are defined cf. the EU Habitat Directive.
+Hence, a first step to know the current state of fauna biodiversity in caves is to explore what species reside in new caves or still reside in those caves intensively investigated in the past.
+During the summer of 2025 several trips has been performed in the three Romanian caves selected for monitoring, Closani Cave located in the southern Carpathians and two other caves located in the Apuseni Mountains (northwest Romania), Pestera cu Apa din Valea Lesului & Pestera din Poiana Varasoaia (V11).
 We are aiming to understand the biodiversity within each cave, to detect species preferences for a certain type of habitat along the cave, to find potential new species and evaluate the potential threats that may affect their survival on long term.
-We explored the cave fauna in one of the most emblematic karst area of the Apuseni, under the Padis plateau, Varasoaia cave systems.
-New species has been found in all three caves, either new for science or new for Romania, enlarging our ongoing database for cave fauna of the country.
+In the Apuseni Natural Park we will explore the cave fauna in one of the most emblematic karst areas located under the Padis plateau – Varasoaia cave system, that will be our playground field for the next 2 years.
+We found new species in all three caves, mainly crustaceans, either new for science or new for Romania, enlarging our ongoing cave fauna database and species distribution at the country and regional level.

-The first SubBioMon workshop took place in Slovenia, being established the protocol for monitoring cave and springs fauna.
-We test distinct methods to sample the cave fauna, terrestrial and aquatic and enjoy the Slovenian karst.
+The first Sub-BioMon workshop took place in Trnje, Slovenia, the homeland of classical karst.
+During the meeting it was established the protocol for monitoring caves and springs fauna.
+We tested distinct methods to sample the cave fauna, terrestrial and aquatic, and enjoy the Slovenian karst.
+After the workshop we join the well known international karstological school in Postojna in its 32rd edition and dedicated to Extreme conditions and events in Karst.

 2024